Find answers to frequently asked questions about benefits for Saint Louis University employees.

 VSP does not provide vision insurance ID cards.
 Members are not required to carry or produce a vision card for services at any of our VSP providers' offices.
 As an alternative, members can download a member-specific ID cards on www.vsp.com if they would like a card to carry in their wallets.
 To confirm eligibility in VSP's system, please contact customer service at 800-877-7195.

 You may begin your 403(b) contributions after you receive your first paycheck from the University.
-To start your contributions and set up your 403(b) account, please register on TIAA-CREF's website at www.tiaa-cref.org/slu.
+To start your contributions you must set up your 403(b) account first.
+Please watch the mail for information regarding eligibility and registration from TIAA.
+You can also access the TIAA website here although you will not have access until the initial communication is received from TIAA.

 Yes, after one year of continuous service and working at least 1000 hours, faculty and staff are eligible for the University's contribution, only if the employee is contributing to the 403(b) plan.
 The University match is based on the employee's 403(b) contribution.

-In-service withdrawals of 403(b) contributions are not allowed until April 1 of the year following attainment of the age 70.5.
-However, TIAA-CREF, the University's sole approved retirement vendor, allows access to fund balances through a loan provision for active employees.
-Loans are arranged directly between TIAA-CREF and the employee.
-Please contact TIAA-CREF at 800-842-2776 to request program specifics, or visit their website.
+TIAA, the University's sole approved retirement vendor, allows access to fund balances through a loan provision for active employees.
+Loans are arranged directly between TIAA and the employee.

 Hardship withdrawals from the 403(b) plan may be available for active employees in very specific circumstances.
-Please contact TIAA-CREF at 800-842-2776 to see if you are eligible.
+Please contact TIAA at 800-842-2776 to see if you are eligible.

 Once the employee separates employment with the University, he or she may transfer fund balances to another qualified retirement account, including an IRA, or receive a cash distribution.
 Please consult a tax consultant for tax consequences associated with a cash distribution.